ark2224/PoincareVAE_LDM/README.md

 dataset.
 Thus, the further points of study will be decided by the meetings with have with Professor Turkcan.

---References--
+## **References**

-[1] Valentin Khrulkov et al. “Hyperbolic Image Embeddings”.
+1. Valentin Khrulkov et al. “Hyperbolic Image Embeddings”.
 In: The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
 June 2020.

-[2] Yann LeCun and Corinna Cortes.
+2. Yann LeCun and Corinna Cortes.
 “MNIST handwritten digit database”.
 In: (2010). url: http://yann.lecun.com/exdb/mnist/.

-[3] Emile Mathieu et al. “Continuous Hierarchical Representations with Poincar ́e Variational Auto-Encoders”.
+3. Emile Mathieu et al. “Continuous Hierarchical Representations with Poincar ́e Variational Auto-Encoders”.
 In: Proceedings of the 33rd International Con- ference on Neural Information Processing Systems.
 Red Hook, NY, USA:
 Curran Associates Inc., 2019.

-[4] Robin Rombach et al. High-Resolution Image Synthesis with Latent Diffu- sion Models.
+4. Robin Rombach et al. High-Resolution Image Synthesis with Latent Diffu- sion Models.
 2021. arXiv: 2112.10752 [cs.CV].